Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 | `review_has_photo` | Fact property |
 | `review_is_disputed` | Fact property |

-Since we've added entity columns, this table will be able to power metrics for both passenger-randomized and driver-randomized experiments.
+Since we've added multiple entity columns, this table will be able to power metrics for both passenger-randomized and driver-randomized experiments.
 We'll be able to create metrics based on both the number of rows in this table (i.e., the number of reviews) and the average rating.
-We'll also be able to leverage fact properties to build metrics like "Reviews with Dispute", and to break out impact across reviews with and without photos.
+We'll also be able to leverage fact properties to build metrics like "Reviews with Dispute", and break out measurements by whether the review had a photo.

 ### Event stream data

-Next, imagine are working at an ecommerce website and have a log of every button click on the site.
+Next, imagine you are working at an ecommerce website and have a log of every button click on the site.
 This data might look something like this in Eppo's data model:

 | Column | Type in Eppo |
 |--------|--------------|